Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Are ceramic braces less visible than metal?

 Yes, significantly.
 Ceramic brackets are tooth-coloured and blend with your enamel; metal brackets are dark and visible from across the room.
 From a normal conversational distance, ceramic brackets are easy to overlook unless someone is looking specifically.
+The archwire remains slightly visible but is the smallest and least obvious component.

 Do ceramic braces work the same as metal braces?